Boonie Bears

 The franchise is Fantawild Animation's tentpole and "has been the biggest animation brand in China for many years" according to Variety.
+As of 2024, the animation brand has developed more than 3,000 products, covering a wide range of categories like food, beverages, clothing, learning supplies and toys.

 Origin

-Boonie Bears was first shown in January 2012 and last shown in February 2022 and became the most popular children's show in China.
+Boonie Bears was first shown in January 2012 and last shown in February 2024 and became the most popular children's show in China.
 More than 600 thirteen-minute episodes have been produced so far.
 The series is produced by Fantawild Holdings Inc.

 Creation and translations

-Although originally created in China, Boonie Bears has been translated to other languages, such as English, Spanish, French, Russian, Tamil and Hindi (as Babloo Dabloo on BIG Magic.)
+Although originally created in China, Boonie Bears has been translated to other languages, such as English, Spanish, French, Russian, Tamil, Malayalam, Bengali, Arabic (as بندق وبرعم on Basma) and Hindi (as Babloo Dabloo on BIG Magic).
 It has now been distributed to 82 countries worldwide and partnered with Netflix, Sony, and Disney.